somefunAgba/autosgm/README.md

 # AutoSGM
-A PyTorch implementation of the automatic learning (or control) algorithm.
+Official PyTorch implementation of the (Stochastic) Gradient Method, the automatic iterative learning (or control) algorithm that linearly transforms first-order gradients of a well-defined objective function to estimates of parameters (data representations) in a well-defined differentiable function (artificial neural network).

 <img src="./lasgm_blkview.svg" width="500">